Course Descriptions

 A seminar course for undergraduate students interested in majoring in an area of mathematics at Purdue.
 The purpose is to build prospective mathematics majors' awareness of opportunities to enhance their experiences at Purdue and of career paths available for graduates with a good mathematical background.
 The format of most classes is a presentation and discussion with an invited speaker/guest, including experts on a different aspect of mathematics in our world today.
 This course is recommended for undergraduates in their first or second year at Purdue.
 1 credit hour

 Designed for prospective elementary school teachers.
 Problem solving.
 Numerical reasoning including self-generated and conventional algorithms.
 Whole and fractional number systems, elementary number theory.
-(Not available for credit toward graduation in the College of Science).
+(Not available for credit toward graduation in the College of Science.).
 3 credit hours

 Elementary school teachers must understand how multiplication gives rise to exponents and how to represent, interpret, and compute exponents from problem situations.
 They must also understand how to represent practical situations using algebraic and fractional expressions, and verbally interpret graphs of functions.
 They have to know basic concepts of probability theory.
 This course covers conceptual and practical notions of exponents and radicals; algebraic and rational functions, algebraic equations and inequalities, systems of linear equations, polynomial, exponential, and logarithmic functions.
 Notions of probability.
 3 credit hours